 The Foreign Extortion Prevention Act is a proposed federal law that would criminalize the demand- or recipient-side of foreign commercial bribery.
 It rests on strong policy arguments: Bribery permits a small group of well-connected people to play by a different set of rules at the expense of the general public.
-It can undermine health and safety, create national security risks, and divert taxpayer money to wasteful or harmful projects.
-FEPA would empower law enforcement to combat the disruptive impacts of bribery, and to combat corruption at its source.
+It can undermine health and safety, create national security risks, and divert taxpayer money to wasteful or harmful projects.3 FEPA would empower law enforcement to combat the disruptive impacts of bribery, and to combat corruption at its source.

 Furthermore, American companies increasingly must compete for business overseas in order to maintain profitability and growth.
-Such companies, and their personnel, are, of course, subject to the U.S. Foreign Corrupt Practices Act ("FCPA"),3 which criminalizes supply-side bribery, and therefore cannot pay bribes to foreign officials in order to secure business.
+Such companies, and their personnel, are, of course, subject to the U.S. Foreign Corrupt Practices Act ("FCPA"),4 which criminalizes supply-side bribery, and therefore cannot pay bribes to foreign officials in order to secure business.
 Yet if a foreign government does not act effectively to criminalize bribery in its own country, law-abiding U.S. companies desiring to compete in that country are not only vulnerable to demands for bribes, but are at an obvious and significant competitive disadvantage compared to non-U.S. companies that are beyond the reach of the FCPA and that may be more than willing to pay such bribes.
 This is particularly disadvantaging when it comes to non-U.S. companies controlled by foreign governments that deliberately employ bribery as a means of securing commercial advantages or otherwise achieving discrete political or economic goals.

-FEPA amends 18 U.S.C. § 201 to add foreign officials, defined as the officials and employees of foreign governments or public international organizations, to the class of persons covered by the statute.
-Then, through a new subsection (f)(1), FEPA makes it unlawful:
+FEPA amends 18 U.S.C. § 201 to add foreign officials to the class of persons covered by the statute.
+FEPA then makes it unlawful: